Regeneration is the process of reversing the economic, physical and social decline of places.

 We are reforming the way resources are invested in disadvantaged communities and accelerating the pace of change through focused funding and other support mechanisms.

-Our support for regeneration falls into four categories:
+Our support for regeneration falls into the following categories:

 - community-led regeneration, delivered through the Empowering Communities Fund